 Then hold down [↵] to scroll through the license agreement:

 Type in [↵] to install Anaconda in the default location:

 Initializing Anaconda During Installation

-During the install you will be asked whether you wish to initialize Anaconda.
-This will add the conda commands to the bash-rc file.
+During the install you will be asked whether you wish to initialize Anaconda which adds the conda commands to the Terminal.